project8/hornet/documentation/amqp.rst

 Sending to Hornet
 -----------------

 Hornet's AMQP receiver will create a queue with the name specified in the configuration.
-Hornet is actually listening for messages with any routing key that starts with that name (it's actually subscribed to ``[queue name].#``).
+Hornet is actually listening for messages with any routing key that starts with that name (**(dev)** it is subscribed to ``[queue name].#``).
 The following routing keys are available:

 * ``[queue name].print-message``: prints the incoming message to the terminal
 * ``[queue name].quit-mantis``: causes mantis to cleanly shutdown